Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 This subsection investigates the performance of the methods for $GSGQ_{rkNN}$ under various $c$ and $k$ settings.
 As we observed similar performance trends for $GSGQ_{kNN}$ under these settings, we omit the details on $GSGQ_{kNN}$ here.

-For a $GSGQ_{rkNN}$ $Q_{gs}=(v, rkNN, c)$, Fig.~\ref{fig:kcimpact} shows the performance with different $c$ settings on Gowalla and Dianping.
-All methods incur higher query latency for a larger $c$.
+For a $GSGQ_{rkNN}$ $Q_{gs}=(v, rkNN, c)$, Fig.~\ref{fig:kcimpact} shows the performance with different $c$ settings on Gowalla and Twitter-2010.
+All methods incur higher query running time for a larger $c$.
 This is because a large $c$ tightens the social constraint of $GSGQ_{rkNN}$ and thus more users need to be visited.
-Similar to $GSGQ_{range}$, the performance gaps between BR and CR (SaR, SaR*) increase as $c$ grows.
-This is because as $c$ grows, the candidate users for $GSGQ_{rkNN}$ processing tend to share similar CBRs.
-Thus, the social-ware user organization of SaR* can effectively reduce the page access.
+Similar to $GSGQ_{range}$, the performance gaps between SaR* and the other two methods increase as $c$ grows.
+For a larger $c$, the candidate users for $GSGQ_{rkNN}$ processing tend to share similar CBRs.
+Thus, the social-aware user organization of SaR* can effectively reduce the page accesses.

-Fig.~\ref{fig:kkimpact} shows the performance with different $k$ settings on Gowalla and Dianping.
+Fig.~\ref{fig:kkimpact} shows the performance with different $k$ settings on Gowalla and Twitter-2010.
 Compared to $c$, the increment of $k$ causes only a moderate increase in cost.
-CR, SaR, and SaR* beat BR for all $k$ settings and the performance gaps become larger as $k$ grows.
-Finally, SaR and SaR* are always superior to CR in terms of both query latency and page access cost (not shown here) This implies that the pruning powers of SaR and SaR* are stable under various settings of $k$.
+SaR and SaR* beat BR and CR for all $k$ settings and the performance gaps become larger as $k$ grows.
+This implies that the pruning techniques of SaR and SaR* are scalable to large user groups.